hd23408/nist-schemagen/README.md

 ### Using as a Module
 The tool can also be used as a module within a larger program.
-For details, please refer to the documentation available [here](https://github.com/hd23408/nist-schemagen/blob/master/docs/build/html/schemagen.html).
-(TODO: Put this documentation somewhere more accessible!)
+For details, please refer to the documentation available [here](https://hd23408.github.io/nist-schemagen/html/schemagen.html) (TODO: Put this documentation somewhere that will allow it to use the sphinx theme)

 In brief: